Rhine

-Its name derives from the Gaulish Rēnos.
-There are two German states named after the river, North Rhine-Westphalia and Rhineland-Palatinate, in addition to several districts (e.g. Rhein-Sieg).
-The departments of Bas-Rhin and Haut-Rhin in Alsace (France) are also named after the river.
-Some adjacent towns are named after it, such as Rheinau, Stein am Rhein, Rheineck, Rheinfelden (Switzerland) and Rheinfelden (Germany).

-The International Commission for the Hydrology of the Rhine Basin (CHR) and EUWID contend that the river could experience a massive decrease in volume, or even dry up completely in case of drought, within the next 30 to 80 years, as a result of the climate crisis.

-The Rhine is the second-longest river in Central and Western Europe (after the Danube), at about 1230 km, (Note: The Rhine only has an official length scale (Rheinkilometer) downstream of Konstanz.
+Draining an area of 185,000 km^{2}, it is the second-longest river in Central and Western Europe (after the Danube), at about 1230 km (Note: The Rhine only has an official length scale (Rheinkilometer) downstream of Konstanz.
 Its full length is subject to the definition of the Alpine Rhine.
 In 2010, there were media reports to the effect that the length of the Rhine had been consistently over-stated in 20th-century encyclopedias, and upon request by journalists, the Dutch Rijkswaterstaat gave a length of 1232 km.) with an average discharge of about 2900 m3/s.
 It also contains the most powerful waterfall in Europe, the Rhine Falls.
+The International Commission for the Hydrology of the Rhine Basin (CHR) and EUWID contend that the river could experience a massive decrease in volume, or even dry up completely in case of drought, within the next 30 to 80 years, as a result of the climate crisis.

 The Rhine and the Danube comprised much of the Roman Empire's northern inland boundary, and the Rhine has been a vital navigable waterway bringing trade and goods deep inland since those days.
 The various castles and defenses built along it attest to its prominence as a waterway in the Holy Roman Empire.
+As of 2026, the river fleet consists of 6,900 vessels with an accumulated total weight capacity of 10 million tonnes.
 Among the largest and most important cities on the Rhine are Cologne, Rotterdam, Düsseldorf, Duisburg, Strasbourg, Arnhem, and Basel.
+Its name derives from the Gaulish Rēnos.
+There are two German states named after the river, North Rhine-Westphalia and Rhineland-Palatinate, in addition to several districts (e.g. Rhein-Sieg).
+The departments of Bas-Rhin and Haut-Rhin in Alsace (France) are also named after the river.
+Some adjacent towns are named after it, such as Rheinau, Stein am Rhein, Rheineck, Rheinfelden (Switzerland) and Rheinfelden (Germany).